 - Hospitals (where most sterile processing techs work)

 - Outpatient surgical centers

 The most common work environment is a department located in an out-of-the-way area of a medical facility.
-The department is usually called something like sterile processing and distribution (SPD), central service, central processing, central supply, or another variation thereof.
+The department is usually called something like sterile processing and distribution (SPD), central service, central processing, or central supply.